aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/protection-and-unprotection/worksheet-protection/advanced-protection-settings-since-excel-xp/_index.md

     // Allowing users to select unlocked cells of the worksheet worksheet.GetProtection().SetAllowSelectingUnlockedCell(true);

-    // Allowing users to sort
+    // Allowing users to sort data
     worksheet.GetProtection().SetAllowSorting(true);

     // Allowing users to use pivot tables in the worksheet